 Whatever agreement you have with your migration agent or immigration lawyer, it is essentially a contract between two parties for the provision of professional services.

-For most immigration matters the agreement is assistance with preparing and lodging a visa application and dealing with ancillary matters.
-These might include appeals against any decisions that are adverse or responding to requests for further information or notices or other requisitions that may arise through the course of processing of a visa application.
+For most immigration matters, the agreement is assistance with preparing and lodging a visa application and dealing with ancillary matters.
+These might include appeals against any decisions that are adverse or responding to requests for further information or notices, or other requisitions that may arise through the course of processing a visa application.

-What to do IF you are unhappy with your immigration lawyer?
+What if I’m unhappy with my immigration lawyer?

-Your relationship with an immigration lawyer is a two-way street and works best when both parties work together to try and achieve the desired outcome as a team.
+Your relationship with an immigration lawyer is a two-way street and works best when both parties work together as a team to try and achieve the desired outcome.

 Write to the head advisor